antonio1hv/abalun.proposals/README.md

 2. Configure environment variables:
    - Copy `.env.example` to `.env`
+   - Remove the `EXAMPLE_` prefix from all variables
-   - Fill in your credentials
+   - Fill in your actual credentials
    - These should match your Vercel environment variables

 3. Start the application: